DeanLemans/deanlemans.github.io/content/00-raw/clippings/slash pages.md

 ## /why

-> an opportunity to say what you care about, what direction you’re heading, and how you hope to exist in the world.
+> an opportunity to say what you care about, what direction you're heading, and how you hope to exist in the world.
 A minifesto on the purpose of your site, or your work

 - Creator: [Mia](https://www.miriamsuzanne.com/2024/07/02/slash-why/)